mg7analytics/geospatial_app/README.md

 - The input file must include a `wkt_geom` column with valid WKT strings for Polygon or MultiPolygon geometries.
 - The input file must include a `Plantation Code` column for attribute analysis.
 - Supported formats: KML, Excel (.xlsx), GeoJSON.
+- CRS (Coordinate Reference System) is assumed or set to EPSG:4326 (WGS84); areas are calculated in EPSG:3857 for consistency.

+## Notes
+- **Projection**: The app uses EPSG:3857 for area calculations to ensure consistency in overlap and area computations.
+For regional accuracy, consider using a local UTM zone if needed.
+- **Overlap Removal**: In the `valid` sheet, overlapping polygons (>15%) are removed based on area comparison (smaller area is removed; if equal, the second polygon is removed arbitrarily).
+- **Performance**: Large datasets with many overlapping polygons may take longer to process due to pairwise intersection checks.

 ## Contributing
 Feel free to fork this repository, submit issues, or create pull requests to improve the application.
 Contributions are welcome!